Updated August 14, 2023

 Hours vary by location

-While the Lion City is packed with numerous Japanese ramen restaurants, nothing is like this iconic Japanese brand that started the ramen craze in New York and popularized it across many major cities around the World.
+While there are almost numerous ramen restaurants in Singapore, nothing is like this iconic Japanese brand that started the ramen craze in New York and popularized it across many major cities around the World.
 It now has 12 locations in locally to satisfy your most exquisite taste for ramen.

 My personal favorite is their signature creation called Shiromaru Motoaji.
 It features thin and slightly chewy Hakata noodles served in a milky pork bone broth topped with chashu and garnished with spinach and bamboo shoots.